yaozhang24/yaozhang.github.io/_pages/about.md

     <p>390 Jane Stanford Way </p>
     <p>Stanford, CA 94305</p>

-news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a postdoctoral researcher in the Department of Statistics at Stanford University, advised by Professor [Emmanuel Candès](https://candes.su.domains/).
-Previously, I obtained my PhD degree in Mathematics at the University of Cambridge, advised by Professor [Mihaela van der Schaar](https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/).
+Previously, I obtained my PhD degree in Applied Mathematics at the University of Cambridge, advised by Professor [Mihaela van der Schaar](https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/).
 I am also fortunate to work with Professor [Qingyuan Zhao](http://www.statslab.cam.ac.uk/~qz280/) on causal inference.